The Trojan Men

-The Trojan Men is an all-gender lower voice a cappella group at the University of Southern California.
+The Trojan Men is an a cappella group at the University of Southern California.
 Founded in 2005, the group has participated in and earned numerous awards from competitions such as the International Championship of Collegiate A Cappella and USC's Absolut A Cappella contest.
-The group currently performs around USC, Los Angeles, and Long Beach area.
+The group currently performs around USC, Los Angeles, and the Long Beach area.

 History

 The Trojan Men was founded in January 2005 by then-freshman Evan Bregman.
 Nine people auditioned in the initial stages, and the group had its first performance on March 3, 2005 with five members.
 They sang three songs: "In the Still of the Night", "If I Ever Fall in Love", and Bregman's original arrangement of "California, Here I Come".

 The group has grown steadily in number and popularity.
 In 2006, they competed in the ICCA for the first time, placing third in their quarterfinal behind BYU Noteworthy and that year's eventual International Champions, BYU Vocal Point.
 They were also honored with a Best Soloist award.
 That same year, they competed in USC's annual Absolut A Cappella contest, placing in first above ICCA finalist USC Reverse Osmosis.
 Again, they were honored with a Best Soloist award.

 The group is famous for their tradition of singing Alfred the Aligator before every single rehearsal.
 Joey Blundell knew it really well.